-In our initial Big Ford Horsepower post, we told you how Trick Flow Specialties in Akron, OH is building a 598 big block Ford that will be part of the prize package awarded to the IHRA Summit Racing SuperSeries Top Class Champion.
-In that post, we covered the short block assembly and showed you how most of the parts were off the shelf, meaning virtually anyone can duplicate the build with parts from suppliers like Summit Racing Equipment.
+In our initial Big Ford Horsepower post, we told you how Trick Flow Specialties in Akron, OH was building a 598 big block Ford to out-power the 1,013-horse 565 cubic-inch Chevy it had assembled the prior year.
+In that initial post, we covered the short block assembly and showed you how most of the parts were off the shelf, meaning virtually anyone can duplicate the build with parts from suppliers like Summit Racing Equipment.

 With the foundation for the 598 big block Ford prepared, it’s time to install the top end of the engine—cylinder heads, valvetrain, and intake manifold—so all those cubic inches get all the air they need to make big horsepower.
 We’ll also show you a couple of modifications needed to get everything to play nice together.